sabrinaMKE201073/DSroadmap2025/notes/data_visualization/P2_Seaborn.md

 <left>
   <img src="acceleration_country.JPG" alt="how fast a car can accelerate at different country" width="400">
 </left>

-📌 Cars from the USA tend to accelerate more quickly and get lower miles per gallon compared to cars from Europe and Japan.
+📌 *USA cars tend to accelerate faster but get lower MPG compared to Europe and Japan.*

+---

+## 🔄 Two Types of Relational Plots

+### Scatter plots
+- Each point is an independent observation

+### Line plots
+- Each point represents the same object tracked over time